Skip to Main Content

 Online training

-The Research Methods in Literature Review tutorial is available via the Researcher Development portal here including access instructions: https://nuigalwayie.sharepoint.com/sites/rdc/SitePages/Epigeum-Research-Skills-Toolkit.aspx
+The Undertaking a Literature Review is available via the Researcher Development portal here including access instructions: https://nuigalwayie.sharepoint.com/sites/rdc/SitePages/Epigeum-Research-Skills-Toolkit.aspx